-Preamps are circuits that takes a weak electrical signal and increases it.
+Preamps are circuits that take a weak electrical signal and increase it.
 They have three main properties, input resistance, (R in), output resistance (R out) and gain (A).

 A weak signal needs to be increased to a normal operating level to work with amps, mixing consoles or audio interfaces.

 While you might not realise it, if you play and record music you are very likely to be surrounded by preamps.
 They are used extensively in devices such as audio interfaces (the equipment you plug your guitar cable into for recording), mixing consoles, amps, mics and guitar pickup systems to increase their electrical output.

 Preamps can be both external or attached to the guitar.
 In the case of many electric acoustic guitars, they are located on the upper bout of the guitar and will often include an equalizer to help control the tone.

 Due to the addition of a power source you will also often find electric acoustic guitars also feature on board tuning and effects as demonstrated in the image below.

 I hope the information above helps you to understand why some acoustic guitars require batteries and some don’t.

 While most people probably don’t give a lot of thought to how guitars produce sound and how that sound can then be amplified, the world of guitar electronics is an interesting one, that is constantly evolving, since those early days when guitarists were forced to play in the same spot in front of a microphone.
 And while using a mic is still the preferred way to play and record, the development of pickups and powered preamps have allowed acoustic guitars to sound great when performing live and that can only be a good thing for all lovers of guitar.